 Public Health (CDPH) launched a customer education program encouraging the use of non-DCM-paint strippers in 2013.
 2.400 posters were mailed out to independently owned hardware and paint stores in California. (read more)

-In Sept 2015 Jamie Smith Hopkins publishes an investigative Article on DCM and how it kills professionals and consumers with a compilation of 56 cases.
-It is sad to read how young victims were and that mothers died as well.
-The National Public Radio NPR broadcasted a Radio Story
+In Sept 2015 Jamie Smith Hopkins published an investigative Article on DCM and how it kills professionals and consumers, backed up by a compilation of 56 fatalities.
+It is sad to read how young some victims were and that also mothers died as well.
+The National Public Radio NPR broadcasted a Radio Story as well.

 CPRW a world leader in construction safety and health research & training funded the production of a video to protect workers from methylene chloride (paint strippers).
 It was published in February 2016 and also recommends safer alternatives.